 GSI Senior Administrator

-I provide administrative support to the Global Systems Institute and act as Assistant to the Director, Professor Tim Lenton.
+I provide operational support for the Global Systems Institute management team.
 My personal values align closely with those of the GSI and I really enjoy being able to support the work of world class researchers who demonstrate a real commitment to making the world a better and more sustainable place.

 Research Fellow